-6. Determine page size using the table Page Sizes of Special Pages by File Format.
+6. Determine page size using the table Page Sizes of Special Pages by File Format at the end of these steps.
 Depending on the file format version, the pages sizes for FCR, reserved, and PAT pages are different from the normal pages sizes for data, index, and variable pages.